XEDGit/fract.ol/README.md

     ./fractol b 1000
 * To run the Mandelbrot set with additional arguments:
     ./fractol m 500 1920x1080 1
-* To run the Mandelbrot set with additional arguments and a WASD step of 0.01:
+* To run the Mandelbrot set with a WASD step of 0.01:
     ./fractol m 500 0.01 1 1920x1080

 ## Extra features